 DIRECTOR OF ADULT PROTECTIVE SERVICES

-The work involves responsibility for assisting the Deputy Commissioner of Adult and Long Term Care Services in planning, coordinating and managing the Adult Protective Services unit of the Onondaga County Department of Adult and Long Term Care Services.
+The work involves responsibility for assisting with planning, coordinating and managing the Adult Protective Services unit of the Onondaga County Department of Adult and Long Term Care Services.
 This position involves administrative supervisory responsibility for the unit, for determining and implementing revisions to existing programs and for planning, implementing and coordinating new programs to improve services.
 The employee develops policies, manual and automated systems and procedures for this unit.
 The employee is responsible for implementation, evaluation and compliance with state laws, regulations and standards of good practice.
-Work is performed under the supervision of the Deputy Commissioner of Adult and Long Term Care Services in accordance with established policies and objectives permitting the frequent exercise of independent judgment.
-Direct supervision is exercised over Case Supervisor B’s and Senior Caseworker(s); general supervision is exercised over Case work staff, Community Health Nurses and clerical/administrative support staff.
+Work is performed under the supervision of the Commissioner of Adult and Long Term Care Services, or designee, in accordance with established policies and objectives permitting the frequent exercise of independent judgment.
+Direct supervision is exercised over Case Supervisor B(s) and Senior Caseworker(s); general supervision is exercised over Case work staff and clerical/administrative support staff.
 Does related work as required.

 Supervises and schedules the work of the Adult Protective Services staff in the service delivery area as to assignment, particular problems with clients and other related issues.